PPCA2014/ppca_soa/README.md

 $ sudo systemctl start ems-bus
 ```

-If everything is OK, go to http://localhost:2301/ on your browser.
+If everything is ok, go to http://localhost:2301/ on your browser.

 Exemplifying with the curl utility